SRI-International/QC-App-Oriented-Benchmarks/hydrogen-lattice/README.md

 ## Problem Instances and Solutions

 The framework used for hydrogen lattice benchmarking is reliant on problem `.json` files and solution `.sol` files.
-These files are stored within the `_common/instances` folder, and are used in the main benchmarking files to draw information on the hamiltonians used for each hydrogen lattice, as well as classical solutions for the ground state energy of each hydrogen lattice.
+These files are stored within the `_common/instances` folder, and are used in the main benchmarking files to draw information on the Hamiltonians used for each hydrogen lattice, as well as classical solutions for the ground state energy of each hydrogen lattice.

-Currently, the problem files contain information on the type and position of each atom, the electronic Hamiltonian in the pure qubit basis as well as the Hamiltonian in the hardcore bosonic mapping, and other metadata.
+Currently, the problem files contain information on the type and position of each atom, the electronic Hamiltonian in the pure qubit basis as well as the the hardcore bosonic mapping, and other metadata.
 The `.sol` file currently contains the ground state energy calculated by the FCI and DOCI methods, as well as the pure hartree-fock energy.

 The problem and solution file names are formatted similarly as follows into 4 blocks separated by the `_` character: